Search: 43 results

 To Timothy, my dear Child, from Paul who, by the will of God, is an Apostle of Christ Jesus, charged to proclaim the Life that comes from union with Christ Jesus.
 May God, the Father, and Christ Jesus, our Lord, bless you, and be merciful to you, and give you peace.

-to my dearly loved child, Timothy: spiritual blessing, mercy, and peace be with you from God our Father and Christ Jesus our Lord.
+to Timothy, my beloved child: Grace, mercy, and peace, from God the Father and Christ Jesus our Lord.

 Remembering how you cried [Note: This was probably when Paul and Timothy last parted], I long to see you [again], so that I can be filled with joy.